 The Benefits of Walking Poles

 Walking poles can benefit seniors who want to improve their exercise comfort and endurance.
-However, it depends on what your exact needs are.
+However, it depends on your exact needs.

 Here are some of the highlights that I cover when discussing walking poles with my senior patients: